maynhile13105/AI-Probabilistic-Model/README.md

 ## Model 3: Reinforcement Learning
 # Overview

 This model uses a Reinforcement Learning (RL) method for market prediction by leveraging Q-learning, a model-free method for learning optimal decision policies.
 Unlike Model 2 (HMM), which estimates hidden market states using probabilistic transitions, the Q-learning agent directly learns trading strategies by interacting with a simulated trading environment.
 The Q-learning agent learns through trial and error, implementing its decision policy based on past experiences.
-At each step, the agent observes the current market state, selects an action (either exploring randomly or exploiting learned knowledge), and receives a reward.
-Over multiple training rounds, the Q-values are updated using the Bellman equation, implementing the trading strategy.
+At each step, the agent observes the current market state, selects an action based on an ε-greedy policy (either exploring randomly or exploiting learned knowledge), and receives a reward.
+Over multiple training rounds, the Q-values are updated using the Bellman equation, implementing the trading strategy over time and converge to the optimal one.
 This Q-learning approach enables the model to adapt to changing market conditions more flexible than traditional probabilistic models like HMM.

 The agent operates in a Markov Decision Process (MDP) setting, where: